msoos/cryptominisat/README.markdown

 (None, True, False, True)
 ```

-For more detailed instruction, please see the README.rst under the `python`
+For more detailed usage instructions, please see the README.rst under the `python`
 directory.

 Library usage